Forlorn Hope (boat): Background

-The survey, which was expected to be a straightforward affair, turned out to be a quagmire, literal and physical.
+The survey, which was expected to be a straightforward affair, turned out to be a quagmire, figuratively and literally.
 Finniss, chosen for his background as a leader and as a surveyor proved inept at both.
-He was more interested in drilling his guard than guarding his stores, more interested in setting up his own accommodation than that of his officers.
+He was more interested in drilling his guard than guarding his stores, more interested in securing his own accommodation than that of his officers.
 Above all, he stuck to his original choice of Escape Cliffs and The Narrows as town sites, against the advice of his officers.
 He was impressed with the Adelaide River as a means of communicating with the hinterland, not "landlocked" like other sites such as Port Darwin.
 If this meant surveying marshland, so be it: Port Adelaide was once a low-lying swamp.
 He suspended several of those who gave contrary opinions, and elevated those who agreed with him, including his own son.
 He sacked the Surgeon, whose secondary appointment was Protector of Aborigines, for attempting to forestall or ameliorate sorties against the local Aboriginal people, who had stolen stores and equipment and speared a number of horses, several fatally.

-Many men whose one-year contract was up, left for home aboard Bengal in May 1865, a long trip, as it was to sail via Koepang.
-Also on board were Finniss, to face various disciplinary charges, two to answer charges of murder of an Aborigine, and several witnesses, leaving Manton in charge of a rump staff, with little to do but protect their stores.
+Many men whose one-year contract was up, left for home aboard Bengal in May 1865 — a long trip, as it was to sail via Koepang.
+Another 39 left aboard Ellen Lewis in December, including Finniss, recalled to face various disciplinary charges, and four (Edmunds, Ryan, Young, and Tuckwell) transferred to McKinlay's exploration party, leaving Manton in charge of a rump staff, with little to do but protect their stores.

 See also Survey parties to the Northern Territory 1864–1870.